ginere/ginere-site-generator/README.md

 When you create a static web site, there is a lot of work that can be optimezed, using templates variables and common widges.
 This tool helps you on that.
-This and java program that parses a directory structure and generates the html sites.
+This a java program that parses a directory structure and generates the html sites.
 It can be also executed as daemon, that means that you can modify your flies on the fly and see instatanements the results.

 How it works ?
 -----------------------------------
-It use to folders that contains your site content, and another one that contains the comon elements: widgets and templates.
+It use two folders, one that contains your site content, and another one that contains the common elements: widgets and templates.
 The tool will parcours your content folder and will creating the pages ussing the elements from the common folder and filling the variables.

-In each folder inside your content folder you can put a properties file called "GlobalProperties.prop" inside this file you can define properties that will be used in your code.
+In each folder inside your content folder you can put a properties in a file called "GlobalProperties.prop" inside this file you can define properties that will be used in your code.
 To get the value of one propertie the program will look at the GlobalProperties.prop file of the current folder, if that property is not here it look at the